bluenimble/serverless/README.md

 Here is the list of the out-of-the-box features:

 - Database: For document databases.
-Mongodb, Couchdb and Orientdb supported out-of-the-box.
+Mongodb, Couchdb and Orientdb are supported out-of-the-box.
 You can add other vendors by implementing the **Database Feature** plugin.

 - Datasource: Includes most known relational databases, cassandra, salesforce.
 Hive and Hbase could be added by adding a new vendor to the plugin.

 - Storage: Supports FileSystem - S3 and other blob storage services could be used through a posix compliant interface.

-- Messenger: Supports Mail and Mobile Push Notifications.
-Other vendors such as STOMP, APMQ could be added by implementing the Messenger feature plugin.
+- Messenging: Supports Mail and Mobile Push Notifications and STOMP.
+Other vendors such as APMQ and Kafka could be added by implementing the Messenging plugin.

 - Indexer: Only ElasticSearch is supported.
 You can implement your own Indexer using feature plugin.

-- Remoting: Supports only HTTP to integrate with http-aware services.
-You can implement your own Remoting using feature plugin.
+- Remoting: Supports only the HTTP protocol to integrate with REST/SOAP services.
+To support additional protocols, such as COAP, You can extend or implement a new Remoting plugin.

 ## Documentation
 Visit the [Developer Guide](https://www.bluenimble.com/devcommunity.html), [CLI Guide](https://www.bluenimble.com/icli.html) and [SDK Reference Guide](https://www.bluenimble.com/docs/apiref/js/index.html) for more details.